-The answer is that leaving according to an EDTD approach expresses a deep frustration from one's reality, from its metaphysical constant essential elements; EDTD approach expresses a resentfulness for it.
-It is like being in a struggle or fight with Reality.
-It means that if one would have the opportunity to change one's metaphysical-existential status (for example making oneself to live forever like a god – see the character of Immortan Joe in Miller's (2015) Mad Max: Fury Road) one would do it without hesitation.
-This frustration and resentfulness is expressed in the monuments tyrants – Pharaoh for example – have built for themselves throughout history; in the terror and the use of people and other lives to gain their being-beyond-reality (inner-cave) illusion – what in everyday language sometimes wrongly called their power.
-It is wrong because from the Platonic perspective I draw here this is the opposite of power.
-Vice versa the good and just deed expresses one's acceptance and love of that metaphysical-existential status.
-This inner acceptance and love is created and maintained by small and large human moral gestures: from returning a lost wallet to risking one's lives and family lives without accepting any rewards in order to help a persecuted refugee.
-Returning to our example, by keeping the 50000$ (as part of living according to EDTD approach or the competitive individualistic geist) I'm not just expressing frustration, resentfulness and fear from my place in the overall real I am also creating and maintaining within me this approach toward reality.
-While by returning the money I'm educating myself to accept and love the constant unchangeable aspects of my place in the world – I am creating and maintaining a positive approach to it.
+The answer is that leaving in accordance with an EDTD approach expresses a deep frustration with one's reality, with its metaphysical constant essential elements; an EDTD approach expresses a resentfulness of it.
+It is like being in a struggle with Reality.
+It means that if one had the opportunity to change one's metaphysical-existential status (for example to make oneself live forever like a god – see the character of Immortan Joe in Miller's (2015) Mad Max: Fury Road) one would do so without hesitation.
+This frustration and resentfulness is expressed in the monuments that tyrants – Pharaoh for example – have built for themselves throughout history; in the terror and the use of people and other lives to gain their being-beyond-reality (inner-cave) illusion – what in everyday language is sometimes wrongly called their power.
+It is wrong, because from the Platonic perspective I draw here, this is the opposite of power.
+Vice versa, the good and just deed expresses one's acceptance and love of that metaphysical-existential status.
+This inner acceptance and love is created and maintained by small and large human moral gestures: from returning a lost wallet, to risking one's life and the lives of one’s family without any rewards in order to help a persecuted refugee.
+Returning to our example, by keeping the £250,000 (as part of living in accordance with the EDTD approach or the competitive individualistic geist), I am not just expressing frustration, resentfulness, and fear from my place in the overall reality, I am also creating and maintaining within me this approach toward reality.
+While by returning the money on the other hand, I am educating myself to accept and love the constant unchangeable aspects of my place in the world – I am creating and maintaining a positive approach to it.

 The practical type

-But can't we think of an individual that totally doesn't live according to the (extreme) EDTD approach and yet finds it perfectly OK not to return the wallet, and anyhow actually not returning it and enjoining its fruits?
-A person that there is no chance would donate money or time to any goal without social demands or reward as status or honor or other benefits, let alone put himself in danger for helping a persecuted refugee.
-Just for the sake of illustration we can think of most of us - our "bourgeoisie" one dimensional social selves, or/and its caricature expressions in fictional characters such as George Darling the father of Wendy Darling in Peter Pan, or Petunia and Vernon Dursley Harry Potter's aunt and uncle – the prototype Muggles.
-I will name that person as the practical type.
-This practical character is one who may do whatever she can to increase her advantages over others, but will never break the common social norms.
-She may be very effective, intelligent, help her friends and harm her enemies, good negotiator – she can gain high honors and success.
-The question then is what is the problem with that way of life?
-Does getting out of the cave say something about that person who won't return the wallet or save the refugee, but does not live by an EDTD approach?
-Actually this question brings us back to Irwin's claim I've brought above that the degenerated types (timocratic, oligarchic, democratic and the tyrant) do have balanced soul.
+But can we not think of an individual who does not live in accordance to the (extreme) EDTD approach, and yet finds it perfectly OK to not return the wallet, and actually does not return it and instead enjoys its fruits?
+A person who would not donate money or time to any goal without social demands or rewards in the form of status or honor or other benefits, let alone put themselves in danger to help persecuted refugee.
+Just for the sake of illustration, most of us can think of - our "bourgeoisie" one dimensional social selves, and/or its caricature expressions in fictional characters such as George Darling, the father of Wendy Darling in Peter Pan, or Petunia and Vernon Dursley, Harry Potter's aunt and uncle – the prototype Muggles.
+I will name this person as the practical type.
+This practical character is one who may do whatever they can to increase their advantages over others, but will never break the common social norms.
+They may be very effective, intelligent, helpful to their friends and harmful to their enemies, good negotiators – they can gain high honors and success.
+The question then is what the problem is with that way of life.
+Does leaving the cave say anything about that person who would not return the wallet or save the refugee, but does not live in accordance with the EDTD approach?
+Actually, this question brings us back to Irwin's claim that I have addressed above, that the degenerated types (timocratic, oligarchic, democratic, and the tyrant) do have a balanced soul.